Curb Your Enthusiasm: Episodes

 Curb Your Enthusiasm premiered with an hour-long special on October 17, 1999, upon which the series was based.
-The first eight seasons of the series aired from 2000 to 2011.
-The series took a prolonged six-year hiatus, before returning for a ninth season in 2017, a tenth season in 2020, and an eleventh season in 2021.
+The series' first eight seasons aired from 2000 to 2011.
+The series took a prolonged hiatus before returning for a ninth season in 2017, a tenth in 2020, and an eleventh in 2021.
+It was renewed for a twelfth season in August 2022, which was confirmed to be the final season in December 2023.
+The final season premiered on February 4, 2024.

-The episodes are typically named after an event, object, or person that figures prominently in the plot, similarly to how Seinfeld episodes were titled.
-Unrelated events woven throughout a given episode are tied into an unforced climax that resolves the storylines simultaneously, either to Larry's advantage or detriment.
-While each episode has a distinct individual plot, most seasons feature a story arc that extends across several episodes and culminates in a finale that often features the return of many of the characters that appeared throughout the season.
+The episodes are typically named after an event, object, or person that figures prominently in the plot, much as Seinfeld episodes were titled.
+Unrelated events woven throughout an episode are tied into a climax that resolves the story lines simultaneously, to Larry's advantage or detriment.
+Each episode has a distinct plot, but most seasons feature a story arc that extends across several episodes and culminates in a finale that often features the return of many of the characters who appeared throughout the season.